openharmony/third_party_gn/docs/reference.md

         process, but may be used when generating metadata for rust-analyzer.
         (See --export-rust-project).
 It enables such metadata to include information about the Rust standard library.

+    dynamic_link_switch
+        Valid for: Rust tools which link

+        A switch to be optionally inserted into linker command lines to indicate that subsequent items may be dynamically linked.
+        For ld-like linkers, -Clink-arg=-Bdynamic may be a good choice.
+        This switch is inserted by gn into rustc command lines before listing any non-Rust dependencies.
+This may be necessary because sometimes rustc puts the linker into a mode where it would otherwise link against static libraries by default.
+This flag will be inserted into the {{rustdeps}} variable at the appropriate place;
+        {{ldflags}} can't be used for the same purpose because the flags may not be inserted at the desired place in the command line.
 ```

 #### **Expansions for tool variables**